-Specification numbers: 7036 (AS) 7037 (Full A level)
+Specification numbers: 7036(AS) 7037(A2)

-A good grade (B or above) at GCSE is needed if A Level is to be a realistic goal, as is at least a grade 6 in Maths, owing to the increased focus on statistical analysis.
-In order to succeed at A Level students must be prepared to undertake the individual research in the second year of the course.
+Grade 6 or above at GCSE is required to study for A Level, as is at least a 6 in Maths owing to the increased focus on statistical analysis.
+In order to succeed at A Level students must be prepared to undertake individual research in the second year of the course.
 Provided you are willing to work consistently and are prepared for a large volume of work (resulting from the wide coverage of the specification and wider reading for synopticity and critical understanding), then a good A Level grade should be attainable for most students.
+To take A Level Geography at this school, it is a non-negotiable requirement to have obtained a GCSE in Geography.